Numerical computation of the density of states of aperiodic multiscale Schr\"odinger operators: Numerical experiments

 with an external potential~\( V \) that is the superposition of two Gaussian functions

 where for~\( j \in \{1, 2\} \)

-We have chosen Gaussian functions $v_1$ and $v_2$ with amplitudes $A_1 = 7.0$ and $A_2 = 5.0$ and variance $\sigma_1=\sigma_2 = 0.05$, as this choice provided us with an operator-valued symbol $h(k,X)$ with band gaps and energy levels that vary noticeably with respect to the \( k \)-points and \( X\)-disregistries (see Figure~\ref{fig:lower_bands}).
+We have chosen Gaussian functions $v_1$ and $v_2$ with amplitudes $A_1 = 7.0$ and $A_2 = 5.0$ and variance $\sigma_1=\sigma_2 = 0.05$, as this choice provided us with an operator-valued symbol $h(k,X)$ with band gaps and energy levels that vary noticeably with respect to the \( k \)-points and \( X\)-disregistries (see \Cref{fig:lower_bands}). { This model can be considered as a moir\'e material constructed by strain.
+For more physical meaningful moir\'e models generated by strain, we refer to \cite{Dirac-Harper,sinner2023strain,becker2024semiclassical,one-dimensionalmoirechains} and reference therein.}

 In the following, we first compare the approximations of $\TrLim(f(H_\epsilon))$ obtained by the two methods for the family of Gaussian test functions